CZ-NIC/knot/doc/operation.rst

 ========

-Thanks to recent Linux kernel capabilities, namely eXpress Data Path and AF_XDP address family, Knot DNS offers a high-performance DNS over UDP packet processing mode.
+Thanks to recent Linux kernel capabilities, namely eXpress Data Path and AF_XDP address family, Knot DNS offers a high-performance packet processing mode for UDP, TCP, and QUIC protocols.
 The basic idea is to filter DNS messages close to the network device and effectively forward them to the nameserver without touching the network stack of the operating system.
-Other messages (including DNS over TCP) are processed as usual.
+Messages in protocols, for which XDP hasn't been enbled, are processed as usual.

-If :ref:`xdp_listen` is configured, the server creates additional XDP workers, listening on specified interface(s) and port(s) for DNS over UDP queries.
+If :ref:`xdp_listen` is configured, the server creates additional XDP workers, listening on specified interface(s) and port(s) for DNS queries.
 Each XDP worker handles one RX and TX network queue pair.

 .. _Mode XDP_pre-requisites: